#RichLifeLawyer Show 003: Three Ways You are Sabotaging Your Financial Success

 The second way that you’re sabotaging your financial success is not automating.

-Don’t leave your financial success up to your can buy antibiotics online will power because you will lose.
+Don’t leave your financial success up to your will power because you will lose.

 We all know what it’s like to walk through a store, a grocery store for example, when you’re hungry.
 What happens?
 You start buying all kinds of craziness.
 You know, give me the ho hos, give me the ice cream, give me the roasted chicken, whatever it is that you really like, you know, give me those potato chips.

 That is the same thing that happens to you everyday when you see money in your account.
 You know I can tell you that for my wife, Alison I love you, this happens to her sometimes right?
 She just sees that we have money in the account and that she can’t help but go and just buy something.

 And it’s typically not something that’s expensive.
 She’s not wasting our money, but it’s so much easier not to feel that pull and that drive to do that when the money’s not there.

 So how do you do this?
 How do you automate?

 Go to your employer, or if you’re an employer, you can just set this up.
 You have direct deposit for your check every month.
 What you’re gonna tell your direct deposit, your payroll person like HR, whatever is that I have, let’s say I have a hundred dollars a check, that’s what I get every two weeks, a hundred bucks.
 I want to send ten dollars automatically to account A, I want to send ten dollars automatically to account B, I want to send fifty dollars to account C, just like that.